Estimated reading time: 5 minutes

-Organizations use a compensation strategy to define how it views and manages employee pay and benefits.
+Organizations use a compensation strategy to define how they view and manage employee pay and benefits.

 The strategy serves as a guide and should be outlined in a written document that clearly articulates the organization’s approach to managing employee compensation.

-An effective compensation strategy motivates current employees and is used as a tool to attract new ones.
+An effective compensation strategy motivates current employees and is used to attract new ones.

 People often think of compensation as merely a salary.
 However, the total cost of employee compensation includes every aspect of employee benefits.

-This includes the cost of health benefits, retirement benefits, tuition reimbursement, bonuses, or any other non-salary benefit that is considered part of a total compensation package.
+This includes the cost of health benefits, retirement benefits, tuition reimbursement, bonuses, or any other non-salary benefit considered part of a total compensation package.

 7 Keys To An Effective Compensation Strategy

 1. Budget Allocation

-The strategy should include the organization’s approach to allocating compensation dollars into salary and benefits.
+The strategy should include the organization’s approach to allocating compensation dollars to salary and benefits.

 This budget allocation will determine how much of the total compensation budget will be spent on salary and what percentage will be spent on benefits and other incentives.

 For example, for a budget of $100,000 for compensation, if 90% is salary and 10% is benefits, you need to determine how that 10% is spent.

 Allocate specific budget dollars to salary and benefits to help control labor, health care, and other miscellaneous benefit costs.

 2. Develop Salary Ranges